What is a good Personal Trainer Salary?

 What about Online Coaching?

-With the wonderful world of technology and social media to assist Personal Trainer in expanding their clientele and the reach of their service, it is no wonder that working in the Fitness Industry has some amazing financial potentials!
+Social media can dramatically increase a Personal Trainer’s salary by expanding their clientele and the reach of their service.
+It is no wonder that working in the Fitness Industry has some amazing financial potential!

 Adding online coaching into the equation is where you can increase your reach as it gives you the opportunity to have unlimited clients.
 On average, an online client will pay $50 per week for your services for programming and online support and this doesn’t include any upfront costs for programming.

-For example, if you took just one face-to-face PT session per day, and then had three online clients per week, this gives you the potential to take home an extra $22K per year.
-Or if you want to strive for a six-figure salary as a Personal Trainer you should aim to have a good mix of face to face and online clients!
+For example, if you took just one face-to-face PT session per day, and then had three online clients per week, this gives you the potential to take home an extra $22K per year to your Personal Trainer salary.
+Or if you want to strive for a six-figure salary as a Personal Trainer you should aim to have a good mix of face-to-face and online clients!
 A full-time Personal Trainer who is running seven PT sessions per day (5 days a week) and another seven online clients per week, you have the possibility to be earning over 125k per year!

 PLEASE NOTE: The above numbers are a sample of potential earnings only.
-As a self-employed Personal Trainer, it is ultimately up to the individual when it comes to determining income.
+As a self-employed Personal Trainer, it is ultimately up to the individual when it comes to determining their potential salary.
 The above mention earnings are not anticipated to be taken on board as financial advice; you should instead seek professional assistance for any questions regarding finance as a Personal Trainer.